 Tracy received a Masters degree in Applied Behavioral Analysis and was a practicing Marriage and Family therapist for several years, when she began questioning and exploring the middle path.
 Recognizing the need for integration of the mind, body and spirit, she became a certified Alexander teacher, and practicing crystal therapist.
 Continuing the mind, body, spirit connection, she became interested in the practice of yoga, essential oils and sound therapy.
 After obtaining a 200 hour yoga certification through Yogahome, and the teachings of her daughter, Ashley, she is continuing her study and practice of yoga in a 500 hour teacher training.
 Feeling the calling to teach yoga, Tracy is incorporating the benefits of essential oils, Crystal Tones singing bowls , restorative yoga, counseling, crystal therapy,study of behavior, movement and anatomy, and the Alexander Technique in a unique approach to teaching yoga at Yogahome.

-Layla completed her yogahOMe Teacher Training in 2009 and has been teaching at yogahOMe ever since.
-For nearly a decade prior she practiced yoga throughout Cincinnati before finally finding her community at yogahOMe.
+Layla completed her 200HR YogaHome Teacher Training in 2009, and her 500HR YogaHome Teacher Training in May of 2014.
+Layla has been guiding students in the sacred space of YogaHome since 2009.
+For nearly a decade prior she practiced yoga throughout Cincinnati before finally finding her community at YogaHome.
 Layla loves creating community and connecting with people and her gentle flow classes reflect her welcoming, inclusive, laid-back style.
 Striving for balance in her own life, Layla’s yoga practice brings profound peace and grace to an often hectic and sometimes overwhelming life.
 For Layla a great class means sharing breath and laughter, a little sweat, and sometimes even a few tears.
 She is passionate about creating an open, non-threatening environment in her classes and welcomes everyone to come to the mat and explore all yoga has to offer.

 Sarah Crabtree RYT-200 Bija Yoga School